BrewhouseTeam/brewhouseteam.github.io/_posts/2016-04-14-json-api-into.md

 # Stretch Goal: Testing & Documentation
 _rspec api documentation_

 It is important to test and document API implementations.
 With `rspec_api_documentation`, we can do both at the same time.
 In my opinion, the best part of using this gem is that it does not generate the documentation for a failed example.
+It runs all the acceptance test, and if it passes, it generates the documentation.
+Once the documentation is re-generated, all the documentation is removed and generates a new one.
 Also, example documentation can be skipped with the `document: false` option.

+First we need to tell `rspec_api_documentation` that we are going to be formatting the body to a `JSON` response by adding this helper:

+{% highlight ruby %}
+# spec/rails_helper.rb
+# Values listed are the default values
+RspecApiDocumentation.configure do |config|
+  # Change how the post body is formatted by default, you can still override by `raw_post`
+  # Can be :json, :xml, or a proc that will be passed the params
+  config.request_body_formatter = :json
+  config.format = :json
+end
+{% endhighlight %}

+Now that is all set up, we can start writing our test.

+To set up our test, we would first have to include `rspec_api_documentation` dsl.
+This gives us wrappers to have headers to our requests and setting HTTP verbs as context.
+We also use `resource` instead of `describe` to define what we are testing.

 {% highlight ruby %}
 # spec/acceptance/post_spec.rb